iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/Fundamental Proximal Gradient Inequality.md

 $$

 The act of using $\mathcal T_L$ instead of $\mathcal P_L$ still forges very similar inequality, the quantities on the RHS can be interpreted as the error of the approximation by the proximal gradient operator $\mathcal T_L x$.

+**Remarks**

+Here, we could also assume that the function $g$ is also strongly convex.
+In this way, the above inequality can be generalized.